alanseb92/alanseb92/README.md

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [alansebagarcia@gmail.com](mailto:alansebagarcia@gmail.com)
 * 🧠  I'm learning Big Data & Deep Learning constantly
-* 🤝  I'm open to collaborating on Bioinformatics
+* 🤝  I'm open to collaborate on Bioinformatics

 ### Skills